JashLadhani07/Leetcode/README.md

 # Leetcode
-All Leetcode questions solved by me.
+These are all leetcode questions solved by me.